0xSpaceShard/starknet-devnet/README.md

 ### Development - Updating JSON-RPC API

 Updating the RPC requires following the specification files in the [starknet-specs repository](https://github.com/starkware-libs/starknet-specs).
 The spec_reader testing utility requires these files to be copied into the Devnet repository.
 The `RPC_SPEC_VERSION` constant needs to be updated accordingly.

+### Development - New Devnet version release

+To release a new version, increment the semver in Cargo.toml of those Devnet crates that have changed.
+Use `scripts/check_crate_changes.sh` for this.
+Preferably create a separate PR for the increment, such as [this one](https://github.com/0xSpaceShard/starknet-devnet-rs/pull/398).

+The publishing of crates and Docker images is done automatically in CI when merged into the main branch.

+When the CI workflow is done, create a git tag of the form `vX.Y.Z`, push it and create a GitHub release with notes describing changes since the last release.

+Attach the [binary artifacts built in CI](https://circleci.com/docs/artifacts/#artifacts-overview) to the release.
+The download of binaries can be done manually or with [this approach](https://circleci.com/docs/artifacts/#downloading-all-artifacts-for-a-build-on-circleci).

 ## ✏️ Contributing